 In addition to the REACH characteristics, participants are surveyed regarding their outlook for the work of the organization, including:

 Through targeted training, development and coaching, any team or organization can cultivate a REACH Culture.

 Gaining Collaborate Advantage with REACH Culture

 Direct from the 2019 REACH learning event (HR GROW), Professor Doug Waldo, SPHR, SHRM-SCP, CFLDP, Discoverer of Reach Quotient explains how to gain the collaborative advantage with REACH Culture.

-REACH Culture is the first survey of its kind to integrate both style-based and skill-based elements of organisational engagement into a single platform.
+REACH Culture is the first survey of its kind to integrate both style-based and skill-based elements of organizational engagement into a single platform.
 Uniquely positioned within the REACH Ecosystem, REACH Culture brings clarity to the topic of employee engagement by sharing a common language with REACH Profiles and REACH 360.
 Such integration promotes more consistent measurement and quicker results, while eliminating the noise of 'too many moving parts' in traditional surveys.
-Supported by such clarity, leaders can focus on measuring and growing RQ, while recognising the performance gains that follow.
+Supported by such clarity, leaders can focus on measuring and growing RQ, while recognizing the performance gains that follow.